linode/docs/docs/guides/quick-answers/websites/transferring-a-MERN-application-to-Marketplace/index.md

 ## Preparing for The Transfer

 Before, proceeding with any remote transfer, it is strongly recommended the the original host that will be transferring data to the Linode has [Backups](https://www.linode.com/docs/guides/backing-up-your-data/) available to restore from.
-While standard backup solutions will work for the majority of the MERN Stack, a database dump for mongodb should be performed by using the [mongodump](https://docs.mongodb.com/database-tools/mongodump/).
+While standard backup solutions will work for the majority of the MERN Stack, a database dump for mongodb should be performed by using the [mongodump](https://docs.mongodb.com/database-tools/mongodump/) command.

 {{< note >}}
 If using a Cloud-Native database like **MongoDB Atlas**, the steps for transferring your database may differ, and users should consult the documentation of their database host.
 {{< /note >}}

-A `mongodb` database dump can be performed from the home directory with the following command:
+A mongoDB database dump can therefore be performed from the home directory with the following command:

     cd && mongodump

-Once completed, the database dump will be saved in the `/dump/` directory by default, from the root of wherever the command was entered.
+Once completed, the database dump will be saved in the `/dump/` suc-directory by default from the working directory.
 The `.bak` file contained within this directory can then be used to restore your database to the new Linode.
 The full dump directory should next be transferred over to the MERN stack Linode.
 To do this, first SSH into the MERN stack Linode and enter the following command, using syntax similar to the following including the `-r` flag, which will recursively copy all files from the targeted directory on the remote system to the local path designated on the linode:

     scp -r your_linode_username@your_linode_ip:/path/to/dump/directory /path/to/your/local/directory